(one synonym: Oxyambulyx ceramensis Joicey & Talbot, 1921)

 Tropical Queensland Wildlife from Dusk to Dawn Science and Art

-The adult moths of this species are brown with a pattern of dark lines, and a dark spot near the base the hind-margin of each forewing.
-The males are greyish or greenish brown.
-The females are pinkish brown.
-The females are about 10% larger than the males, both having a wingspan of approximately 10 cms.
+The moths of this species are brown with a pattern of dark lines, and a dark spot near the base the hind-margin of each forewing.
+The adult moths of this species are dirmorphic, the sexes being different shades of brown.
+The males are a paler pinkish brown.
+The females are dark greyish or greenish brown.
+The females are larger than the males with a wingspan of approximately 10 cms.
+The males have a wingspan of about 9 cms.

 The species occurs in Australasia including: